the-y9/A-Restaurant/README.md

 ## **3.3  What is NetBeans IDE ?**
 NetBeans started as a student project (originally called Xelfi) in the Czech Republic in 1996.
 The goal was to write a Delphi-like Java IDE in Java.
 Xelfi was the first Java IDE (Integrated Development Environment) written in Java, with its first pre-releases in 1997.
 Xelfi was a fun project to work on, especially since Java IDE space was uncharted territory at that time.
 The project attracted enough interest that these students, once they graduated, decided that they could market it as a commercial product.
 Soliciting resources from friends and relatives for a web space, they formed a company around it.

-Soon after, they were contacted by [*Roman Stanek](http://www.google.com/search?q=roman+stanek&hl=en&lr=&c2coff=1&client=safari&rls=en&start=10&sa=N)*,* an entrepreneur who had already been involved in several startups in the Czech Republic.
+Soon after, they were contacted by Roman Stanek, an entrepreneur who had already been involved in several startups in the Czech Republic.
 He was looking for a good idea to invest in, and discovered Xelfi.
 He met with the founders; they hit it off, and a business was born.

-In the spring of 1999, [*NetBeans DeveloperX2](http://www.internetnews.com/dev-news/article.php/75561)* was released, supporting Swing.
+In the spring of 1999, NetBeans DeveloperX2 was released, supporting Swing.
 The performance improvements that came in JDK 1.3, released in the fall of 1999, made NetBeans a viable choice for development tools.
 By the summer of 1999, the team was hard at work re-architecting DeveloperX2 into the more modular NetBeans that forms the basis of the software today.

-Something else was afoot in the summer of 1999: [*Sun Microsystems*](http://www.sun.com) wanted better Java development tools, and had become interested in NetBeans.
+Something else was afoot in the summer of 1999: Sun Microsystems wanted better Java development tools, and had become interested in NetBeans.
 It was a dream come true for the NetBeans team: NetBeans would become the flagship tool set of the maker of Java itself!
 By the Fall, with the next generation of NetBeans Developer in beta, a deal was struck.
 Sun Microsystems had also acquired another tools company, During the acqusition, the young developers who had been involved in open-source projects for most of their programming careers, mentioned the idea of open-sourcing NetBeans.
 Fast forward to less than six months later, the decision was made that NetBeans would be open sourced.
 While Sun had contributed considerable amounts of code to open source projects over the years, this was Sun's first *sponsored* open source project, one in which Sun would be paying for the site and handling the infrastructure.
 # Features of NetBeans
 A free, open-source Integrated Development Environment for software developers.
 You get all the tools you need to create professional desktop, enterprise, web, and mobile applications with the Java platform, as well as C/C++, PHP, JavaScript, Groovy, and Ruby.